 In some jurisdictions and for certain financial products, parties may not be able to reference benchmarks that fail to meet regulatory requirements, such as those found in the International Organisation of Securities Commissions (IOSCO) standards and the EU Benchmarks Regulation (BMR).

-The fall-back language within a contract outlines the events and steps to be followed in order to produce an alternative reference rate if LIBOR is discontinued.
-In the case of derivatives, the International Swaps and Derivatives Association (ISDA) determined that fall-back rates should be based on RFRs that are compounded in arrears plus a credit adjustment spread.
-This was agreed following extensive industry consultations with an intent to minimise the economic impact of the fall-backs.
-ISDA published the IBOR fall-backs Supplement and Protocol that parties can use to implement the fall-backs in existing transactions.
+The fallback language within a contract outlines the events and steps to be followed in order to produce an alternative reference rate if LIBOR is discontinued.
+In the case of derivatives, the International Swaps and Derivatives Association (ISDA) determined that fallback rates should be based on RFRs that are compounded in arrears plus a credit adjustment spread.
+This was agreed following extensive industry consultations with an intent to minimise the economic impact of the fallbacks.
+ISDA published the 2020 IBOR fallbacks Supplement and Protocol (2020 protocol) that parties can use to implement the fallbacks in existing transactions, with an effective date of 25 January 2021.
+ISDA have subsequently publish the 2021 ISDA Fallbacks Protocol (2021 protocol) and Benchmark Module to cover additional rates not in scope of the 2020 Protocol.
+The effective date of the 2021 protocol is 16 December 2021.

 On March 5th 2021, the FCA announced that all LIBOR settings will cease to be provided by any administrator or be no longer representative from December 31st 2021 for all GBP, EUR, CHF and JPY settings and some USD settings, and from June 30th 2023 for all remaining USD settings.